Dev-Ritchie/alx-system_engineering-devops/0x02-shell_redirections/README.md

-It writes a script to print hello world
+It writes a scrip that prints a confused smiley